MezoPeeta/event/README.md

 # Website
-This website is for selling created by Django
+This is an event website created by Django